15 Minute Yellowtail (Hamachi) Sashimi with Yuzu Ponzu Sauce

 5 from 1 vote

-This yellowtail sashimi with yuzu ponzu is an easy, and delicious appetizer that comes together in less than 15 minutes.
+This 15 Minute Yellowtail Sashimi with Yuzu Ponzu Sauce is an easy and delicious hamachi sashimi appetizer that comes together in no time.

 Prep: 15 minutes